simkim/tcpdam/README.md

 ## TODO

 * harden the code, it's just a prototype
-* add a pidfile
   * trickle read to protect from timeout
-* remove flushed proxy from waiting proxy
+  * remove race condition
+  * add test
+* Make it production ready
   * add logging
-* add test
+  * add a pidfile
+* Make it configurable
+  * Limit the count of upstream connections